 Use your cutouts to prove Pythagoras' Theorem.

-Rotate a copy of the trapezium about the centre of the longest side of the blue triangle to make a square.
+Move the slider to rotate a copy of the trapezium about the centre of the longest side of the blue triangle to make a square.
 What is the area of the square?
 From this formula for the area of this square derive a formula for the area of the trapezium.
 Now write down the area of the trapezium as the sum of the areas of the three right angled triangles.
-Use these results to give a proof of Pythagoras' Theorem
+Use these results to give a proof of

 Take any right-angled triangle and label its sides $a,b$ and $c$.